Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

 When applied correctly, this type of compression appears to slightly whiten the skin beneath it.
 This happens because blood is temporarily pushed out of the vessels.
 The idea behind this approach is that when fresh blood rushes back in, it supplies the nodule with oxygen which in turn helps the trigger point “release.”

 One of the most common areas where trigger points are present is along the upper trapezius muscle.
 This is the area most people point to when they say they feel shoulder tension.
-It is an instinctual area to reach for and want to squeeze when stress is felt.
+It’s an instinctual area to reach for and want to squeeze when stress is felt.

-It is also good to consider that there are alternate approaches to trigger point therapy, such as dermoneuromodulation, that may prove more effective if ischemic compression is not producing the desired or longer lasting outcome.
+It’s also good to consider that there are alternate approaches to trigger point therapy, such as dermoneuromodulation, that may prove more effective if ischemic compression isn’t producing the desired or longer-lasting outcome.

 How to find the best trigger point therapy near you?

-In addition to being licensed or certified, which varies in each country, state, province, and local regions, your therapist should be evidence-informed.
+Your therapist should be evidence-informed and licensed or certified.
 This means that they should be practicing based on the best evidence available so you can be well-informed and not receive treatments that can be harmful.

 If you know the therapists’ name or their identification number, you can see the status they are in, such as whether their certification or license is active, suspended, revoked, or otherwise.
 The California Massage Therapy Council has one such feature.

-Remember that there is a difference between the hands-on touch of trigger point therapy and the narrative behind how it works.
-If you find pain relief in trigger point therapy from a great massage therapist, then that is good news for you.
+Remember that there’s a difference between the hands-on touch of trigger point therapy and the narrative behind how it works.
+If you find pain relief in trigger point therapy from a great massage therapist, then that’s good news!

-But if you are curious and want to dig deeper in why it works for you, well, the current body of evidence is steering toward a larger scope of why you feel pain—which was mentioned in the realm of neuroscience, immunology, endocrinology, psychology, and even social sciences.
+But if you’re curious and want to dig deeper into why it works for you, well, the current body of evidence is steering toward a larger scope of why you feel pain—which was mentioned in the realm of neuroscience, immunology, endocrinology, psychology, and even social sciences.